MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

+---
+author: melissahelmund
+description: Use voice commands in Dynamics 365 Guides as a substitute for hand gestures or gaze. ms.author: mehellmu ms.date: 07/28/2020 ms.service: crm-online ms.topic: article
+title: Use voice commands in Dynamics 365 Guides ms.reviewer: v-brycho
+---

-# Use voice commands in Dynamics 365 Guides
+# Use voice commands in Dynamics 365 Guides as a substitute for hand gestures or gaze

 You can use voice commands in Microsoft Dynamics 365 Guides as a substitute for hand gestures or gaze.
 Most voice commands are contextual; they only work in certain areas of the user interface.